jorgemanrubia/turbolinks_render/README.md

 # turbolinks_render

-This gem lets you use regular `render` in your Rails controllers and handle the response with Turbolinks.
+Use `render` in your Rails controllers and handle the response with Turbolinks.

 Turbolinks supports [`redirect_to`](https://github.com/turbolinks/turbolinks/blob/master/README.md#redirecting-after-a-form-submission) out of the box.
 But `render` is not supported and you have to use workarounds for common things like [dealing with forms](https://github.com/turbolinks/turbolinks/issues/85).
 This gem aims to fix that.